Inventory Workbench - Internal

 You must select both a location and items to view data in the workbench.

-In the Location section, search or browse for your location and click to select it.
+2. In the Location section, search or browse for your location and click to select it.
+If your View is configured with a **Choose Locations to include** filter, only those locations will be listed.

 Only locations that have Item @ Location and Item @ Customer Group links (via the Supply and Demand Map) appear in the location list.